 The second reason is the need to increase your self-esteem.
 When you post pictures of your new car, you get a temporary increase in self-esteem.
 I know this feeling well.

-When I was a new grad over 10 years ago, the economy was in recession and I couldn’t find a job.
-I became depressed and starting spending money I didn’t have.
+When I was a new college graduate over 10 years ago, the economy was in recession and I couldn’t find a job.
+I became depressed and started spending money I didn’t have.
 Buying things made me feel better about myself.
 The problem is that the high wore off faster and faster, causing me to spend more and more, and go into more debt.
 Eventually I addressed my low self-esteem issue, overcame it, and set up a plan for getting out of debt.

 What Can You Do About This?